Monday, August 12, 2024

 In the 1970’s John Smith’s descendants were no longer interested in manufacturing and decided to sell the company to one of their competitors.
 The company prospered under the new owners and so did the town.
 A decade later the new owners sold their company to Mega Corporation, one that didn’t directly manufacture any products but made their profits strictly by buying and selling these portfolio companies.

-The new owners of John Smith’s company, looking to maximize their profits, and thus increase shareholder value, realized that they could increase their margins by 3% if they moved their manufacturing facilities to Mexico.
+The new owners of John Smith’s company, looking to maximize their profits, and thus increase shareholder value, realized that they could increase their margins by 3% if they moved their manufacturing facilities to Mexico or China or Viet Nam or somewhere else.
 To top management and the board of directors this seemed like a good plan.
 The company wins and the shareholders win.
 The only people who lose are the employees and all the local businesses in this Midwestern town that depend on the salaries of those employees.

 Let’s suppose that the John Smith company had 500 employees, and the average household had 3.5 people.
-Laying off those 500 people directly affects 1,750 people with no means of support and few prospects for employment.
-Since, as often is the case, a single large manufacturing plant supports the whole town.
+Laying off those 500 people directly affects 1,750 people with no means of support and few prospects for employment because, as often is the case, a single large manufacturing plant supports the whole town.

-With those 1,750 people having less income (or none at all) they spend less at the local stores; supermarket, pharmacy, coffee shop, clothing store, service station, local bank, etc. With less everyday sales these stores start hurting and soon start laying off workers.
-With less revenue from property taxes and retail sales taxes the local and county government begin reducing services and laying off workers.
-Fewer teachers to teach the town’s children.
-Fewer police to protect its citizens.
-Longer response times for the fire department and emergency medical technicians.
-Crumbling roads and bridges.
+With those 1,750 people having less income (or none at all) they spend less at the local stores; supermarket, pharmacy, coffee shop, clothing store, service station, local bank, etc. With fewer everyday sales these stores start hurting and soon start laying off workers.
+With less revenue from property taxes and retail sales taxes the local and county governments begin reducing services and laying off workers.
+There are fewer teachers to teach the town’s children, fewer police to protect its citizens, longer response times for the fire department and emergency medical technicians, rumbling roads and bridges.

-All this happens because a group of “suits” felt that a 3% increase in margins was best for the company’s shareholders, plus the CEO keeps his job for another 90 days.
+All this happens because a group of “suits” felt that a 3% increase in margins was best for the company’s shareholders, plus the CEO keeps his job for another 90 days and beyond.

 Would the Smith family, in good conscience, have done the same?
 Somehow I doubt it.